Omaramos16/omaramos16.github.io/index.md

 # Omar Ramos Escoto  <!-- omit in toc -->

-### 🚀 Embedded Systems \| Mechatronics \| Robotics 🚀 <!-- omit in toc -->
+### 🚀 Embedded Systems \| Robotics \| Hardware-Software Integration 🚀   <!-- omit in toc -->

-I am a **Stanford University M.S. in Mechanical Engineering and B.S. in Computer Science graduate with a focus on embedded systems, robotics, and hardware-software integration**.
-My work revolves around designing high-performance embedded systems, developing real-time firmware, and implementing microcontroller architectures for intelligent automation.
+I am a **Stanford University M.S. in Mechanical Engineering and B.S. in Computer Science graduate** with a focus on **embedded systems, robotics, and hardware/software integration**.
+My work revolves around **real-time firmware development, embedded architectures, and motion control** for **intelligent automation, smart devices, and mechatronic systems**.

-I am **currently exploring opportunities in embedded systems, robotics, and hardware/software co-design**, where I can contribute my expertise in real-time control, sensor fusion, and system integration.
-If you are working on innovative projects in these areas, I would love to connect!
+I am **seeking opportunities in embedded systems, robotics, and hardware/software co-design**, where I can contribute to **firmware development, system integration, and intelligent control systems**.
+If you're working on exciting projects in these areas, I’d love to connect!

 <div class="contact-buttons">
   <a href="mailto:ramos16@alumni.stanford.edu" class="contact-button">📩 Email Me</a>